Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Washing powder as it clogs up the machine, liquid is much better.
 Using hot or cold water shouldn't make any difference to life of machine.

 Is the cold water prohibition only for when you are doing the monthly cleaning?
 That would make sense-only hottest water is going to clean and (possibly, depends on how hot your machine gets the hot water) sanitise the drum and all the parts exposed to soap, sand, grit, etc.

 I have a front load machine that heats its own water, goes up to 90C (194F) which is just below the boiling point.
-My machine user guide says to run an empty load on a full wash programme at the 90C temp to clear all the soap residue and to sanitise the drum, door, etc. Works a treat, my machine is about 8 years old and still running great.
+My machine user guide says to run an empty load on a full wash programme at the 90C temp to clear all the soap residue and to sanitise the drum, door, etc.

 When I lived in the States I had a top-load washer, the owner's manual also recommended that once-a-month hottest temp clean.

 I think the worry you have about shortening your machine lifespan is valid.
 Not getting all the residue out of your machine will shorten its life.

 Another good maintenance tip is to check the inlet filter (usually a small mesh screen in the hose connector.
 You'd be amazed at what I used to find in there once a month, wow!
 Sand, soap scum, leaf bits...all kinds of little things that will block the water flow.

 I've never heard of a manufacturer requiring the use of cold water.
 I wonder if you misunderstood.